brenoliradev/svelte-standalone/README.md

 # What is Svelte Standalone?

 Svelte Standalone is an adaptive CLI that simplifies bundling Svelte components into standalone JavaScript files.
-It provides comprehensive support for `Tailwind`, `TypeScript`, and `Storybook`, making it easier to integrate them into your projects.
+It provides on demand support for `Tailwind`, `TypeScript` or `Storybook`, making it easier to integrate into your currently workflow.

 [Check out a demo to see it in action!](https://github.com/brenoliradev/svelte-standalone/tree/beyonk-notifications-demo)